 A sample Budget Detail Worksheet can be found at www.ojp.gov/funding/Apply/Resources/BudgetDetailWorksheet.pdf.
-An applicant that submits its budget in a different format should use the budget categories listed in the sample budget worksheet.
+An applicant that submits its budget in a different format should use the budget categories listed in the sample Budget Detail Worksheet.
 The Budget Detail Worksheet should break out costs by year.